richard-to/richard-to.github.io/programming/_posts/2021-04-30-opinions-after-three-years.md

 ## New opinions

 - Code is only a small part of software engineering
-	- *Took me so long to truly learn this!*
+	- *don't get me wrong, code is still incredibly important*
 - When writing code, always keep your current and future teammates in mind.
 What can you do to make things easier for them?
 How can you help them?
 	- *this is the crux of many of my new opinions*
 - Ego is unavoidable